istio/istio.io/content/en/blog/2020/multi-cluster-mesh-automation/index.md

     - payments
 {{< /text >}}

-`Dependency` is optional and a missing dependency for a service will result in Istio configuration for that service pushed to all clusters.
+`Dependency` is optional and a missing dependency for a service will result in an Istio configuration for that service pushed to all clusters.

 ## Summary

-Istio [multi-cluster deployment with local control planes](../../../docs/setup/install/multicluster/gateways/#deploy-the-istio-control-plane-in-each-cluster) poses some configuration challenges at scale.
-Admiral provides a new Global Traffic Routing and unique service naming functionality that helps address some of these challenges.
-It removes the need for manual configuration synchronization between clusters, and generates contextual configuration for each cluster.
-This makes operating a Service Mesh composed of as many Kubernetes clusters possible!
+Admiral provides a new Global Traffic Routing and unique service naming functionality to address some challenges posed by the Istio model described in [multi-cluster deployment with local control planes](../../../docs/setup/install/multicluster/gateways/#deploy-the-istio-control-plane-in-each-cluster).
+It removes the need for manual configuration synchronization between clusters and generates contextual configuration for each cluster.
+This makes it possible to operate a Service Mesh composed of many Kubernetes clusters.

-We think Istio/Service Mesh community would benefit from this approach and hence [open sourced Admiral](https://github.com/istio-ecosystem/admiral), we would love your feedback and support.
+We think Istio/Service Mesh community would benefit from this approach, so we [open sourced Admiral](https://github.com/istio-ecosystem/admiral) and would love your feedback and support!